Hcxgraphics/Context-Galaxy/README.md

 <br/>

 > **Context Galaxy is not a chatbot.**
-> It's a graph-based AI memory system — topics crystallize into planets, conversations become galaxies, and your AI learns *you* over time.
+> It's a graph-based AI memory system where topics crystallize into planets, conversations become galaxies, and your AI learns *you* over time.

 </div>